omahs/badger-multisig/README.md

 eth-brownie 1.17.0 requires regex==2021.10.8, but you have regex 2021.10.21 which is incompatible.
 ```

-Another corner case you may encountered while trying to run `brownie console` or scripts is `AttributeError: module 'rlp' has no attribute 'Serializable'`.
+Another corner case you may have encountered while trying to run `brownie console` or scripts is `AttributeError: module 'rlp' has no attribute 'Serializable'`.
 Solution can be found [here](https://lightrun.com/answers/apeworx-ape-docker-startup-error-attributeerror-module-rlp-has-no-attribute-serializable).

 ```
 poetry shell